TheGoodlike13/oblivion_dmg/README.md

 1) I've added a magic factor to weakness/resist effects.
 To verify, I'd need a poison with such an effect.
 Under the assumption, it is affected by magic resistance.
-For reference, "drain hp" did have this factor as a poison.
+For reference, "drain life" did have this factor as a poison.
 Elemental damage did not.
 2) I assume a hit is processed in order of bow -> arrow -> poison.
 This seems like a logical order, but it's possible arrow and poison are switched.